Monthly Broker Audit Process — Effective 15th of Each Month 🧾

 • 🚫 Suspension from submitting new contracts if the pattern continues

-If you cannot produce the required documentation, that is not a system fault; it is a process failure.
+If required documentation cannot be produced, that is not a system failure; it is a process failure.

 Q: Why was I selected?

-Q: Can I request different contracts to be audited?
+Q: Can I choose different contracts for review?

 Q: What if the customer does not remember the sale?

-A: Six years, in line with regulatory retention policy.
+A: Six years, in line with regulatory retention requirements.

 Q: What if everything is correct?